 9. Make traditional paella in Dénia, Dénia

-You haven’t had good paella until you’ve been to Valencia.
+You haven’t had good paella until you’ve been to the seaside town of Dénia in Alicante province.
 Something about the local seafood, water and special rice make it all the more delicious.
-In the seaside town of Dénia, declared a UNESCO Creative City of Gastronomy in 2015, you can try the traditional arroz a banda, a specialty prepared with freshly caught fish and consumed with a side of rice.
-Boasting 200 restaurants, three of which hold Michelin stars, Dénia melds delicious food with sandy beaches, hiking natural parks and exploring the castle in the heart of town.
+In Dénia, declared a UNESCO Creative City of Gastronomy in 2015, you can try the traditional arroz a banda, a specialty prepared with freshly caught fish and consumed with a side of rice.
+Boasting 200 restaurants, one with three Michelin stars, Dénia offers a world of delicious food—plus sandy beaches, hike-able natural parks and a castle in the heart of town—to explore in depth.

 Dénia’s tree-lined main street, Calle Marques de Campo, is closed to traffic in the afternoon to allow people to experience the shops and dining establishments.
 The nearby Baleària Port—accessible via a short, solar-powered boat ride—comes to life at night with open-air restaurants, pubs, discos, and live music.
-The surrounding waters of the Marine Reserve of Cabo San Antonio are well-suited for sailing, windsurfing and kitesurfing in the warmer months.
+The surrounding waters of the Marine Reserve of Cabo San Antonio are well-suited for snorkeling and scuba diving (with permission) in the warmer months.
 The harbor also offers a two-hour speedboat trip to nearby Ibiza but with all the fun happening in Dénia, you might want to stick around—especially if you find yourself there in September for its Gastronomic Festival.

 Where to stay in Dénia: